use-ink/ink-docs/docs/datastructures/storage-layout.md

 It might be worthwhile to think about the desired storage layout of your contract.
 While using a `Packed` layout will keep your contracts overall code size smaller, it can cause unnecessarily high gas costs.
-Thus we consider it a good practice to break up large or complex storage layouts into reasonably sized distinct storage cells.
+Thus, we consider it a good practice to break up large or complex storage layouts into reasonably sized distinct storage cells.

 :::note